browserengineering/book/book/styles.md

     # ...
 ```

-Secondly, there might also be an parse error while parsing a selector.
+Second, there might also be an parse error while parsing a selector.
-In that case, we want to skip that whole rule:
+In that case, we want to skip the whole rule:

 ``` {.python indent=4}
 def parse(self):